Crefeda/CrefThinkspace/pages/publications.md

 ### Ongoing
 ---

 * **Rodrigues C.**, Riley G., Lujan M. (2018) SyNERGY: An energy measurement and prediction framework for Convolutional Neural Networks on Jetson TX1.
-Accepted at DSAA 2018: The 5th IEEE International Conference on Data Science and Advanced Analytics (*To appear*)
+Accepted at CSCE 2018: The 24th International Conference on Parallel and Distributed Processing Techniques and Applications (*To appear*)

 ### Conference papers
 ----